Hours Worked to Buy Calculator

 Why This Matters for Career and Lifestyle Decisions

-Reframing spending in working hours often changes which purchases feel worth making.
+Reframing spending in working hours often changes which purchases feel meaningful.
 Premium brand alternatives that cost two extra hours of working time face honest comparison against an extra two hours of free time on a weekend.
 Subscription services that cost three or four hours of monthly working time get audited against actual usage.
 A higher hourly wage reduces the time cost of every purchase but does not necessarily reduce overall spending — the calculator helps separate the two effects so a pay rise is not silently absorbed by lifestyle creep.

 The Hidden Time Cost of Job Choices